How to Make Pasta alla Gricia

 20 g diamond crystal kosher salt

 Add the water and salt to a pot and bring to a boil.
+Add the pasta and cook to just under al dente.

 When the pasta has two minutes cook time remaining, transfer 60-120 ml (2-4 oz) of the pasta water to the bowl and whisk to dissolve the cheese and emulsify the sauce.
 Add the water a little at a time.
-You want the sauce to be glossy and the consistency of warm maple syrup or a starch slurry.
-You want it to stick to the noodles.
+You want the sauce to be glossy and the consistency of warm maple syrup.
+It should stick to the noodles, not pool in the bowl.
 If it looks too thick, add a little more water.
-Add the guanciale.
+Add the guanciale and stir to combine.

 Divide among 4 bowls and serve with extra cheese and a grind or two of pepper.